Updated on August 30th, 2022 by Bob Ciura

 In addition to traditional sources of retirement income such as pensions and/or Social Security, retirees can boost their ‘retirement paycheck’ income with dividend stocks.
 These are companies that pay shareholders regular income for owning the stock.
 Not all stocks pay dividends.
 But the consistent payments from dividend stocks can be a valuable source of income for retirees.

-You can download our list of high dividend stocks (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:
+You can download the complete list of all 350+ blue-chip stocks (plus important financial metrics such as dividend yield, P/E ratios, and payout ratios) by clicking below:

 To help with the search, we reached out to two authors of popular investing websites as well as Sure Dividend writers for their individual recommendations.
 The following list represents these contributors’ favorite retirement dividend stocks for the remainder of 2022, in no particular order.

-This article will discuss 11 top stocks to start your retirement portfolio, with an introduction detailing why income investors might want to invest in high-yield stocks.
+This article will discuss 11 top stocks to start your retirement portfolio, with an introduction detailing why income investors might want to invest in blue-chip stocks.

 Table of Contents